-In the course of the Soviet 'Proskurov-Chernovtsy Offensive Operation' (4 March/17 April) and the 'Uman-Botosani Offensive Operation' (5 March/17 April), Zhukov’s 1st Ukrainian Front and Konev’s 2nd Ukrainian Front encircled the 1st Panzerarmee in an area to the north of the Dniestr river, but most of the army’s manpower was able to escape the encirclement in April.
+In the course of the Soviet 'Proskurov-Chernovtsy Offensive Operation' (4 March/17 April) and the 'Uman-Botosani Offensive Operation' (5 March/17 April), Zhukov’s 1st Ukrainian Front and Konev’s 2nd Ukrainian Front encircled the 1st Panzerarmee in an area to the north of the Dniestr river, but most of the German army’s manpower was able to escape the encirclement in April.
 In mid-February 1944, the 1st Panzerarmee was holding the German line in north-western Ukraine despite the fact that its III Panzerkorps had only just completed operations to rescue the two corps trapped by the Soviet 'Korsun-Shevchenkovsky Offensive Operation' and was therefore exhausted.
 At this time the 1st Panzerarmee comprised four corps in the form of Breith’s III Panzerkorps, von der Chevallerie’s LIX Corps, General Walther Nehring’s XXIV Panzerkorps and General Friedrich Schulz’s XLVI Panzerkorps, the four corps totalling 19 divisions and several powerful supporting elements 1.
 The 1st Panzerarmee thus totalled about 200,000 men and, as noted above, was the most powerful formation within Heeresgruppe 'Süd'.
-It was for this very reason that Zhukov conceived the 1st Panzerarmee's destruction to trigger the collapse of the entire German position in the south-eastern USSR.
+It was for this very reason that Zhukov conceived the 1st Panzerarmee's destruction in an effort to trigger the collapse of the entire German position in the south-eastern USSR.

-Both Hube and von Manstein fully appreciated the imminent danger of a major encirclement for, with the southern flank on the Dniestr river and the recent Soviet attacks in the north, the 1st Panzerarmee was now in a salient. von Manstein again asked for authorisation to begin a retreat and so avoid encirclement, but Hitler once more refused.
+Both Hube and von Manstein fully appreciated the very imminent danger of a major encirclement for, with the southern flank on the Dniestr river and the recent Soviet attacks in the north, the 1st Panzerarmee was now in a salient. von Manstein again asked for authorisation to begin a retreat and so avoid encirclement, but Hitler once more refused.

 In a matter of days, Zhukov’s and Konev’s Ukrainian fronts had crossed the Dniestr river and were poised to complete the encirclement.
 On 25 March, the last line of communications corridor out of Hube’s bridgehead on the northern bank of the Dniestr river was cut at Khotyn.
 The whole of the 1st Panzerarmee was now encircled in a pocket centred around the city of Kamenets-Podolsky.